 Companies of all shapes and sizes are constantly leveraging fantastic new opportunities to sell their products and services online, which is why researchers at Statista are forecasting a 246.15% increase in worldwide e-commerce sales by 2021.

-That equates to a global spend of around $4.5 trillion, with an estimated $99 billion worth of trading happening annually in the UK every year.
+That equates to a global spend of around $4.5 trillion, with an estimated $99 billion worth of trading happening in the UK every year.

 You’ll also be able to slash your processing costs, because any basic e-commerce store will be able to automatically produce and catalogue customer orders.

-Selling your products online will also help you to drastically expand your company’s global reach and boost sales, because consumers from any time zone will be able to explore your products and make a purchase 24 hours a day.
+Selling products online will also help you to drastically expand your company’s global reach and boost sales, because consumers from any time zone will be able to explore your products and make a purchase 24 hours a day.

 How can I integrate e-commerce services into my existing website?

-Software platforms like Shopify offer affordable e-commerce packages from just $9 per month, and give you the opportunity to create a basic online shop that’s very easy to customise.
+Software platforms like Shopify offer affordable e-commerce packages from just $9 per month, giving you the opportunity to create a basic online shop that’s very easy to customise.
 With over 100 free store themes and templates, Shopify offers an accessible drag-and-drop way to create a slick online shop without needing to know much about the web.

-All you need to do is register your business details, select your theme and start uploading product details.
+All you need to do is register your business details, select your theme, and start uploading product details.
 It’s really that simple.